 Vehicles without a smart key system: The engine switch is in the "ON" position.
 Vehicles with a smart key system: The engine switch is in IGNITION ON mode.
 The glass hatch is closed.
 If no washer fluid sprays Check that the washer nozzle is not blocked if there is washer fluid in the washer fluid reservoir.
-NOTICE /i\ When the rear window is dry Do not use the wiper, as it may damage the rear window.
-When the washer fluid tank is empty Do not operate the switch continually as the washer fluid pump may overheat.
-When a nozzle becomes blocked Driving In this case, contact your Toyota dealer.
-Do not try to clear it with a pin or other object.
-The nozzle will be damaged.
+NOTICE When the rear window is dry

+Do not use the wiper, as it may damage the rear window.